What would you do if you could have two passports?

 Can British citizens have dual citizenship?

-Yes.
+Yes, British citizens can have dual citizenship.
 The UK recognizes dual citizenship.

 Will I lose my UK citizenship if I move to another country?

-No. Moving to another country will not deprive the individual of citizenship.
+No, you won’t lose your UK citizenship if you move to another country.
+Moving to another country will not deprive the individual of citizenship.

 Where can US citizens get dual citizenship?

-US citizens can get dual citizenship in a large number of countries, such as Spain, Portugal, Malta, Cyprus, Italy, Ireland, Belgium, Denmark, Australia, the UK, Canada, Australia or New Zealand, among others.
+US citizens can get dual citizenship in a large number of countries, such as Spain, Portugal, Malta, Cyprus, Italy, Ireland, Belgium, Denmark, Australia, the UK, Canada, Mexico, Australia or New Zealand, among others.

 Can dual citizenship be revoked?